zenorocha/clipboard.js/README.md

 ## Events

-There are cases where you'd like to capture what has been copied/cut or even check if this API is supported.
+There are cases where you'd like to capture what has been copied/cut or even check if there was an error.

-That's why we fire custom events such as `copy`, `cut`, and `no-support` for you to listen and implement your custom logic.
+That's why we fire custom events such as `success` and `error` for you to listen and implement your custom logic.

 But to achieve that, first you need to access the `triggers` property from your clipboard instance.